-Is the College closing?
+Is the College open?

 We are committed to being here to support members and fulfilling our role in the oversight of the profession.
-While our staff are working remotely, College services are operating as usual.
+While staff members are working remotely, College services are operating as usual.
 We ask that you please use our online services or communicate with us by email or phone.

-The child care centre that I work at has been closed, and one of the families has asked me if I will provide child care for their son in their home.
+One of the families has asked me if I will provide child care for their son in their home.
 They need to work, and I need the income, but I'm concerned that this might not be allowed.
 What does the College say?

 The College does not prohibit private care-giving arrangements with workplace clients.
 We recognize that during the current situation, they can be very valuable to members, families and children by providing continuity of care.
 Standard V of the Code and Standards advises members that they should be aware that dual relationships can arise due to these types of arrangements, and the steps they can take to address and manage them.
 For further information on using your professional judgment to manage the risks of dual relationships, see the College's Practice Guideline on Dual Relationships.